Talcum Baby Powder Settlements

 A settlement is an agreement.
 To seek a settlement, you must file a lawsuit against the companies negligent in your exposure and cancer diagnosis.

-All it requires is that the two sides agree on the amount to be paid by the defendant to the plaintiff.
+It requires only that the two sides agree on the amount the defendant will pay the plaintiff.
 There is no need for a trial or jury verdict.

 To get the defendants to agree to a settlement, you need to show evidence of their negligence.
 You must show that you used the talc product and that it likely contained asbestos and caused your cancer.